Yogesh-K-Matkar/react_concept_react_app/README.md

                                   			     return Value;
                                        	 }, [dependencies]);

+       So when the component is rendered, it will only calculate callBack function and cache the result.
+       If the component is re-rendered, it will use the cached value instead of re-calling callBack again as value is not changed, thus improving performance.

 29. Prop Drilling:-
     Passing Props through Source Component to subsequent child components until it reaches to the required destination component.